jlquaccia/jq2016/_portfolio/blocipedia.md

 ## Results

-Blocipedia has been proven to be simple and intuitive to use.
+Blocipedia has been proven to be simple and intuitive to use and is fully responsive.

 ## Conclusion